msherwood21/learn-react/readme.md

 (at least) a page for results and a page to create / update results.
 Deletion is not to be undertaken.

+# Improvements / Issues

+- Wrapping `Route`s with a Context doesn't work unless you wrap the parent `Routes` element.
+Sharing is too global.

 # React Generated Documentation

 ## Available Scripts